electron/fiddle/CONTRIBUTING.md

 * If you're unfamiliar with forking, branching, and pull requests, please see [GitHub's extensive documentation](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests).
-* Travis CI and AppVeyor are used to make sure that any new or changed code meets the project's style guidelines, and that the project's testsuite passes for each new commit.
+* GitHub Actions is used to make sure that any new or changed code meets the project's style guidelines, and that the project's test suite passes for each new commit.
 * Unless it's impractical, please write tests for your changes.
 This will help us so that we can spot regressions much easier.
 * When creating commit messages and pull request titles, please adhere to the [conventional